Speeder bike: Cultural impact

+Ben Brosofsky of Screen Rant has called speeder bikes an iconic part of Star Wars ever since their introduction in Return of the Jedi and described them as capturing the intensity of the movie.
+Ryan Britt of Inverse and Ben Sherlock of Screen Rant both describe the speeder bike chase as one of the most iconic scenes of the Star Wars saga.
+Ken Napzok in Why We Love Star Wars: The Great Moments That Built a Galaxy Far, Far Away contrasts the speeder bike chase scene with the drag race scene in American Graffiti and how both represent George Lucas' love for "fast-moving things".

-The speeder bike, specifically the 74-Z as seen in Return of the Jedi, has been ranked as one of the top vehicles of the Star Wars universe, described as the "ultimate superbike" and "cooler than Boba Fett."
-The speeder bike scene in Return of the Jedi has also been described as one of the top ten most thrilling chase sequences in the Star Wars saga.
+The speeder bike, specifically the 74-Z as seen in Return of the Jedi, was ranked as one of the top vehicles of the Star Wars universe by Dean Evans of DRIVEN Car Guide.
+Described as the "ultimate superbike" and "cooler than Boba Fett", he argues its real-world equivalent would be the Ducati 996.
+Ken Napzok also praises the 74-Z as being a sublime design which even young fans can grasp easily.

 Many fans of the Star Wars series have also been inspired to build life-size "working" replicas.
 In 2016, a group of fans used Jetovator water-propelled jet packs to create several 74-Z replicas to film a recreation of the speeder bike chase scene.
-Vintage Works of Green Bay, Wisconsin built a replica 74-Z speeder bike in 2017 using a Zero electric motorcycle.
+Vintage Works of Green Bay, Wisconsin, built a replica 74-Z speeder bike in 2017 using a Zero electric motorcycle.
 Also in 2017, a team from Lithium Cycles worked with YouTube prankster Jesse to build a pair of 74-Z bikes using their Super 73 electric street motorcycles which they showed off on the streets of New York City.
 In order to give the appearance the vehicles "hovered", the team placed mirrors underneath the bikes to shroud the wheels.

 Although lacking the anti-gravity technology ascribed to speeder bikes, real-life hoverbikes utilize different principles of levitation with the goal of achieving a similar effect.
 Mark DeRoche of Aero-X maker Aerofex said it was "a tribute to George Lucas' team" that their prototype hoverbike – a low-altitude tandem duct aerial vehicle – resembled Star Wars speeders.
 The HoverSurf HoverBike has also been compared to Star Wars speeder bikes, though it achieves flight by the same methods as a traditional quadcopter.
+The Japanese manufacturer AERWINS Technologies introduced in 2022 the XTURISMO hoverbike, which was inspired by and has been compared to Star Wars speeder bikes.

 Since their inception, speeder bikes have been included in several Star Wars product lines, including Lego models and Hasbro miniatures.